History of Bubba Wallace in Timeline

 Leading up to the 2018 Daytona 500, Bubba Wallace starred in the Watch series Behind the Wall: Bubba Wallace.

-July 23, 2019: Richard Petty Tattoo
+July 23, 2019: Richard Petty Autograph

-October 5, 2019: Apologized for Charlotte Roval Incident
+October 5, 2019: Apologized for Roval Incident

 November 9, 2019: Fined and Docked Points for Manipulating Competition

-2019: Wallace Reveals Depression Struggle
+2019: Wallace Reveals Depression

-In 2019, Bubba Wallace revealed that he has dealt with depression for most of his racing career, bringing awareness to the widespread issue.
+In 2019, Bubba Wallace revealed that he has dealt with depression for most of his racing career, bringing awareness to the issue.

 June 8, 2020: Call to Ban Confederate Flag